Groestlcoin/zap-desktop/docs/CONTRIBUTING.md

 ### Tests

 Tests should try to be written for every feature/fix and pass `npm run test` before being merged.
-With the demand for the Lightning Network and Zap rising, rapid development will naturally leave some code untested but we should all try our best.
+With the demand for the Lightning Network and ZAP GRS rising, rapid development will naturally leave some code untested but we should all try our best.

 [commitlint]: http://marionebl.github.io/commitlint/#/
 [convention]: https://conventionalcommits.org/